 Drug Detox Withdrawal Levels

 Severe addiction also increases the likelihood of a more intense and dangerous withdrawal.
-With the help of a drug detox center, medical professionals can better assist these patients with their withdrawal.
+With the help of drug detox, medical professionals can better assist these patients with their withdrawal.

 Individuals who deal with a mild or moderate drug use disorder may wonder how beneficial a drug detox center will be.
 An individual who experiences mild or moderate substance use disorder may not undergo the same intensity of withdrawal as individuals with a severe substance use disorder.
 They may also not be as affected by the negative physical and mental consequences of drug use.